Skip to main content

 Charging Speed

-The Maxus eDeliver 7 has a peak DC charging speed of 155 kW, which is roughly 210% faster than the Fiat E-Ducato at 50 kW.
-In practice, peak speed only tells part of the story.
+The Maxus eDeliver 7 has the higher published DC charging figure at 155 kW, which is roughly 210% higher than the Fiat E-Ducato at 50 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Maxus eDeliver 7 finishes in about 35 minutes, which is 40 minutes quicker than the Fiat E-Ducato at 75 minutes.
+For the published fast-charge window, the Maxus eDeliver 7 is listed at about 35 minutes, which is 40 minutes quicker than the Fiat E-Ducato at 75 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency